-Hello, Over the years I have done a bunch of stuff and traveled a bunch of cool places.
+Hello, Over the years I have done a bunch of stuff and travelled a bunch of cool places.
 This page is my journal in which each month I will try and produce a summary of the stuff we have been up too.

 Hello to my Journal !

-Each month I am going to update this page with all the cool and fun stuff that we have been up to.
+I am going to update this page with all the cool and fun stuff that we have been up to.

 We launched Exploring Photography !!

 For the last few months, we have been working on some ideas for a new project.
 This has turned in to Exploring Photography and mostly will see it's self as the home of all my travel & location work via a YouTube Blog.

 Part two of my blog about camera settings went live on the FujiLove Website this December. these articles were harder to write than I thought and really pushed how much I know about the camera systems -

 Setting your camera up can be quite an individual thing, but knowing which settings to tweak can be half the battle in getting a camera correctly and set up for yourself.
 These articles will look just at the sixth major menu – the one with the spanner.
 This section gives you access to the screen settings, audio settings, power settings and more.
 Check out the full blog here :

 Of all the genres and subjects we have in the photography world, portraiture can combine the three major technical elements of lighting, camera and personal communication.
 For many people starting out, taking photos of other people can be quite daunting.
 In this article we are looking specifically at how I set up my camera in the hope that it might trigger some ideas about how you might be able to tweak your camera settings.